edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 }
 ```

-When a request is received for a route that has an edge function assigned to it, the edge function is invoked.

 ### Edge Function Initialization Script (Optional) {/* edge-function-initialization-script */}

 An edge function initialization script is a JavaScript file executed once before any edge function in a project is invoked.
 This script is particularly beneficial for projects with two or more edge functions, allowing for the setup of global variables, initialization of third-party libraries, and defining utility functions used across multiple edge functions.
 It reduces duplicate code setup and is specified within the `{{ ROUTES_FILE }}` file.
 The script must adhere to specific execution and memory constraints, similar to the edge functions themselves.